Evaluating Supervised and Unsupervised Learning Models

-Model evaluation is the process of objectively measuring how well machine learning models perform the specific tasks they were designed to do—such as predicting a stock price or appropriately flagging credit card transactions as fraud.
+Model evaluation (including evaluating supervised and unsupervised learning models) is the process of objectively measuring how well machine learning models perform the specific tasks they were designed to do—such as predicting a stock price or appropriately flagging credit card transactions as fraud.
 Because each machine learning model is unique, optimal methods of evaluation vary depending on whether the model in question is “supervised” or “unsupervised.”
 Supervised machine learning models make specific predictions or classifications based on labeled training data, while unsupervised machine learning models seek to cluster or otherwise find patterns in unlabeled data.

 Common unsupervised learning techniques include clustering, anomaly detection, and neural networks.
 Each technique calls for a different method of evaluating performance.
 We’ll focus on clustering models as an example.
 Clustering is the task of grouping a set of objects in such a way that objects in the same cluster are more like each other than they are to objects in other clusters.
 Various algorithms are capable of clustering, including k-means and hierarchical, which differ in their definitions of a cluster and how to find one.

 Let’s assume that we need to cluster banking customers together into groups based on the amount and magnitude of risk they pose.
 After the clustering algorithm has grouped the customers into distinct clusters, we need to evaluate how well those clusters were formed.
 The lack of labels on an unsupervised learning model’s training data makes evaluation problematic because there is nothing to which the model’s results can be meaningfully compared.
 If we were to manually group these customers, we could then compare our manual groupings with the algorithm’s, but often this is not an option due to time or labor constraints, so we need a more efficient way to determine how well the algorithm performed.